Save As Audio File dialog box

 extension after the name, Finale automatically adds one to correspond

 to the selected File Type.

 as Type: Audio File.
-From this pop-up menu, choose Audio files to show
+From this drop-down menu, choose Audio files to show

 only audio files in the window above.
 Choose All files to show all file